Providing expert mortgage advice for over 28 years.

 Current Mortgage Market Trends

-The Bank of England kept its base rate at 5% in September 2024.
-Still, mortgage rates have been going down since July.
+The Bank of England recently maintained its base rate at 4.75% as of their last meeting.
+Mortgage rates, however, have been on a downward trend.
 Earlier this year, fixed-term mortgage rates hit a high point.
 Two-year fixed mortgage terms reached their highest levels in a long time.

 Since then, lenders have been changing their offers to match the market.
 Now we can see better fixed-rate deals.